BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 The exploit worked with just 10 files.
 And the deletion delta increases a lot more than the execution delta, this is exactly what I was trying to achieve initially.

 So everything is clear now, the sleep function had a very small value.
 I was just lucky enough that somewhen (what a cool word) during the execution, thread 2 made the overtake and executed one of the files that hadn't been deleted yet.
 Or maybe 9 microseconds is such a small value that the timestamps are not accuracte enough.

-Who knows, the windows were too small and the results too inconsistent to draw any accurate conclusions.
-Actually, that's what made it fun!
+Who knows, the windows were too small and the results too inconsistent to draw any accurate conclusions...
+Actually, that's what made it extra fun.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/bdff30d8-a919-4e4e-9cd2-1c558f29c3fd)